Skip to content

 Health-care workers united as “No Arena Philly Med” said game-day traffic could harm patients.

-Gathering across the street from a Jefferson Hospital emergency and trauma entrance, health-care workers united as “No Arena Philly Med” said they were “putting patient safety over billionaire profits,” and warning that a Center City arena “would harm patient health.”
+Gathering across the street from a Jefferson Hospital emergency and trauma entrance, health-care workers united as “No Arena Philly Med” said they were “putting patient safety over billionaire profits” and warning that a Center City arena “would harm patient health.”

-The arena site at 10th and Market is just north of Jefferson, a Level One trauma center that provides comprehensive care for the most seriously injured and sick patients.
+The arena site at 10th and Market Streets is just north of Jefferson, a Level One trauma center that provides comprehensive care for the most seriously injured and sick patients.

-“What they don’t need is a giant parking lot of 5,000 cars that just let out after a Sixers’ game, and 18,000 people wandering around on Market Street,” he said.
+“What they don’t need is a giant parking lot of 5,000 cars that just let out after a Sixers game, and 18,000 people wandering around on Market Street,” he said.

-The team intends to build atop SEPTA’s Jefferson station, four blocks east of City Hall.
+The team intends to build atop SEPTA’s Jefferson Station, four blocks east of City Hall.

 Traffic has been a focus of public concern almost since the day the project was announced in July 2022.

-The Sixers say they have sufficient plans to handle cars, and more that they intend to significantly reduce auto use by encouraging fans to take transit lines to games and events.
+The Sixers say that they have sufficient plans to handle cars, and that they intend to significantly reduce auto use by encouraging fans to take transit to games and events.
 Helping Philadelphia move toward a greener future, the team says, is a main reason for locating the arena at a major public-transit center.

 Efforts to reach Sixers spokespeople were unsuccessful on Tuesday.